Actifio/AGMPowerCLI/UsageExamples.md

 ### VMware to Compute Engine Instance CSV file

-We can take the **New-AGMLibGCEConversion** command to create a new GCP VM and store the parameters needed to run that command in a CSV file.
+We can take the **New-AGMLibGCEConversion** command to create a new Compute Engine VM and store the parameters needed to run that command in a CSV file.

 If the applications are not yet imported you can use the appname  field provided the VMnames are unique.
 Here is an example of the CSV file: